finnianr/Eiffel-Loop/doc/Contents.md

 * Global filtering mechanism to restrict output to selected classes and routines.
 A wildcard constant can be used to log all routines for a particular class.

-* By implementing the [$source EL_CONSOLE_MANAGER] class in a GUI library it is possible to create a UI component that is able to switch the logged console output to that of a different thread of execution.
-The [Vision2-x library](http://www.eiffel-loop.com/library/vision2-x.html) has once such component [$source EL_CONSOLE_MANAGER_TOOLBAR].
+* By implementing the [EL_CONSOLE_MANAGER](http://www.eiffel-loop.com/library/runtime/logging/support/el_console_manager.html) class in a GUI library it is possible to create a UI component that is able to switch the logged console output to that of a different thread of execution.
+The [Vision2-x library](http://www.eiffel-loop.com/library/vision2-x.html) has once such component [EL_CONSOLE_MANAGER_TOOLBAR](http://www.eiffel-loop.com/library/graphic/toolkit/vision2-x/interface/logging/el_console_manager_toolbar.html).
 See this example [screenshot](http://www.eiffel-loop.com/images/screenshot/console-thread-switch.png).
-The [wel-x library](http://www.eiffel-loop.com/library/wel-x.html) partially implements it with class [$source EL_CONSOLE_MANAGER_DIALOG].
+The [wel-x library](http://www.eiffel-loop.com/library/wel-x.html) partially implements it with class [EL_CONSOLE_MANAGER_DIALOG](http://www.eiffel-loop.com/library/graphic/toolkit/wel-x/logging/el_console_manager_dialog.html).

 **Output Format**